joseph-rickert/Data-Mining-Webinar-6-5-12/README.md

 Data-Mining-Webinar-6-5-12
 ==========================

-Scripts for Revolution Analytics' 6/5/12 Webinar
+This project contains the Scripts that were used in Revolution Analytics' 6/5/12 Webinar: Introduction to R for Data Mining